An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

-In this section, we evaluate the control feasibility of the trajectories generated by \hyperref[RPTG]{RPTG} using a trajectory tracking controller.
-We employ the commonly used pure pursuit algorithm \cite{ahn2021accurate} for trajectory tracking.
-This algorithm establishes a geometric relationship based on the preview path, the current vehicle position, and the front wheel steering angle, enabling effective trajectory tracking control.
-We assess the control feasibility of the trajectory by analyzing the performance of the pure pursuit controller.
-Improved tracking performance indicates higher control feasibility for any given controller, while reduced tracking performance suggests lower control feasibility.
+In this section, we evaluate the kinematic feasibility of the trajectories generated by \hyperref[RPTG]{RPTG} using a tracking controller.
+We assess the kinematic feasibility of the trajectory by analyzing the performance of the pure pursuit controller \cite{ahn2021accurate}.
+Higher tracking performance indicates stronger kinematic feasibility for any given controller, while lower tracking performance suggests weaker kinematic feasibility.

 Root Mean Square Error (RMSE) is used to measure the overall magnitude of an error across all time steps.

 where $E$ is the RMSE, $e_i$ is the tracking error (e.g., lateral, longitudinal, tracking or yaw error) at the $i-$th timestamp, and $n$ is the execution step of the controller.
 The relevant parameter settings of the pure pursuit controller are shown in Table \ref{tab:pp_setting}.
 We will analyze the tracking performance based on the following metrics. \begin{itemize} \item $\bm{E_l}$ : the RMSE of lateral error, which measures the perpendicular distance from the vehicle to the reference trajectory. \item $\bm{E_p}$ : the RMSE of tracking deviation, which measures the Euclidean distance between the vehicle and the reference trajectory at each time step. \item $\bm{E_\theta}$ : the RMSE of yaw error, which measures the difference in heading angle between the vehicle and the reference trajectory, normalized to lie within the range of $[-\pi,\pi]$ \item $\bm{w_m}$ : mean yaw rate of trajectory.
 This quantifies the rate of change of the yaw of vehicle over time. \end{itemize}